The Secret Dreamworld of a Shopaholic: Plot summary

 Becky Bloomwood lives in a flat in Fulham, London, owned by her best friend Suze's wealthy, aristocratic parents.
 She works as a financial journalist for Successful Savings magazine, which she dislikes.
-Becky admits to knowing little about personal finance, and is thousands of pounds in debt due to reckless spending on designer homeware, clothes and beauty products, which she rationalizes as 'investments'.
+Becky admits to knowing little about personal finance, and is thousands of pounds in debt due to reckless spending on designer homeware, clothes and beauty products, which she rationalizes as 'investments' or 'absolute necessities'.
+The novel is punctuated by reminder letters from her various banks (and in particular the Endwich Bank, run by a certain Derek Smeath).
 Despite this, she still receives letters offering her credit and department store cards.
-Visiting her parents in Surrey, they order her to either cut back on her spending or make more money.

-On her way to a press conference at Brandon Communications, Becky notices a scarf she has long craved on sale for 50% at Denny & George, but realizes she has left her credit card at the office.
+On her way to a press conference at Brandon Communications, she notices a scarf she has long craved on sale for 50% at Denny & George, but realizes she has left her credit card at the office.
 The shop assistant agrees to hold it until the end of the day.
 At the press conference, Becky is greeted by a staff member of Brandon Communications, who questions her about some breaking financial news, which Becky has to feign knowledge of.
 After the conversation, Luke Brandon, head of Brandon Communications, informs her that one financial group recently bought another, and it is rumored that Flagstaff Life is going the same way.
-During the conference Becky realizes that she will not have time to return to the office for her credit card, but only needs 20 pounds more to buy the scarf.
-Luke overhears her asking a friend to borrow some money, and pauses the press conference to lend it to her, after she invents a story about buying a present for her hospitalized aunt.
+But she has a much bigger concern: during the conference Becky realizes that she will not have time to return to the office for her credit card, but only needs 20 pounds more to buy the scarf.
+Luke overhears her asking a friend to lend her the money in vain, and interrupts the press conference to lend it to her, after she makes up a story about buying a gift for her hospitalized aunt.

+Visiting her parents in Surrey, to whom she would never confess her money problems, they advise her to buy an apartment.
+As she replies she is not rich enough, their common-sense answer is that she has to choose between saving or making more money.

+But Becky is totally incorrigible.
+Her first efforts to save money will be to .. buy a financial self-help book, along with a pen and a notebook to track expenditures.

-Later that week, Becky's flat mate Suze invites her out to dinner with her and her cousins, including Tarquin.
-Luke is having dinner there with his parents.
+Later that week, Becky's flatmate Suze invites her out to dinner with her and her cousins, including Tarquin, long-time lover... but very unattractive.
+In the same restaurant, Luke is having dinner there with his parents.
 Luke's stepmother, Annabel, compliments Becky's scarf.
-Becky claims her aunt gave it to her, to avoid arousing Luke’s suspicions.
+Becky claims her aunt died in the hospital in order to avoid arousing Luke's suspicions that she purchased the scarf for herself.
 Luke asks Becky to come shopping with him at Harrods.
 She initially enjoys shopping with him for luggage, but is upset to learn that it is actually for his girlfriend, Sacha.
 She tells Luke off for humiliating her.